hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 reads, it makes no sense to him.

 There is a red door, with the same eye he has seen before, painted on top.
 The eye of the Crimson King.
-It is already opened and it leads to the rooftop.
+The door is already opened and it leads to the rooftop.

 He draws his weapons and goes up.

+### II.

 The sunset has started.
 He sees the never ending sea of roses, laying under the infinite shade casted by the Tower.
 The crows, black as the Tower, are back, standing on the ledge.

 The Crimson King, is there, wearing glasses and dressed in a red robe.

 He is piling up black rocks, stacking them in what seems an impossible balance.
-But when he sees Roland the pile crumbles, he got distracted.

 He is seated next to a lit furnace.
 The furnace has bores with the silhouette of the guardians.
 A greenish smoke comes out of it, with a familiar smell.
 Yes, it's the devil's grass.

+When they make eye contact the pile crumbles — product of the distraction.

 The Crimson Kings looks at the guns and then back to Roland.
 Childe Roland to the dark tower came!
 Long days and pleasant nights, Sai — says.